antitoxic/signali/README.md

  - `env` directory holds settings specific to deployment environment:
   - server settings - debian install script, nginx sample, uwsgi sample,
   - project dependencies descriptor
-  - the actual project dependencies
   - environment-specific project settings
+  - the downloaded project dependencies
  - `src` directory is not "*just API*".
 It holds all sorts server-code and non-html templates
  - `themes` directory is where you can place your themes
  - The `user` and `security` apps has similar purposes